Walking guides - see all our background pages

 Stage Four

-Today's aim is the Italian resort of Courmayeur.
+Today's destination is the Italian resort of Courmayeur.
 Begin by descending towards Val Veni with the huge Glacier du Miage prominent to your left.
 The TMB takes a high route along the Northern slopes of Mont Favre in order to gain better views of Mont Blanc across the valley.
 From Col Checroui the TMB descends rapidly down steep ski runs to the village of Dolonne and then Courmayeur itself.
 Courmayeur is a bustling and lively town with all facilities and a noticeably Italian feel, in contrast to Chamonix and the settlements met on the route so far.

 Stage Five